 An uncommon and localised passage migrant in very small numbers, as well as a winter visitor to fodder fields.

 An uncommon breeder in the Hajar Mountains.
 The easiest place to see them in this habitat is Masafi Wadi.

-Also an uncommon winter visitor to fodder fields, and have been recorded regularly at Green Mubazzarah on dry rocky slopes in winter.
+Also an uncommon winter visitor to fodder fields, especially Wamm Farms, and have been recorded regularly at Green Mubazzarah on dry rocky slopes in winter.

 This well marked form is a scarce autumn, and very occasional spring, migrant to any wetland sites with large numbers of White Wagtails, from Sila'a in the far west to Al Ain, Abu Dhabi, Dubai and Dibba.

 A common breeding species in the Hajar Mountains.
-Wadi Bih in the north and Green Mubazzarah/Wadi Tarabat in Al Ain are good locations.
-Another good area is along the Huwaylat Road, but be aware of the border police patrolling the road along the Oman border fence.
+Wadi Bih in the north and Green Mubazzarah in Al Ain are good locations.

 A very scarce, although annual, migrant in March and April.
-May turn up anywhere favoured by migrants, including Abu Dhabi Island, Dubai parks and Green Mubazzarah and Jebel Hafit on the lawn of the Mercure Hotel.
+May turn up anywhere favoured by migrants, including Abu Dhabi Island, Dubai parks, Green Mubazzarah and Jebel Hafit on the lawn of the Mercure Hotel.